hymnsrepo/hymnsrepo-site/content/hymns/jesus-you-are-my-salvation.md

 Jesus, the wisdom and power of the Lord,
 Jesus, our high priest, our Passover Lamb,
 Jesus, the brightness and image of God,
-jesus, the King of peace.
+Jesus, the King of peace.